 Cassava has a compound called cyanogenic glycosides which are toxic.
 Cooking reduces it to safe levels.
 Cooking water should be discarded after cooking.

 Cassava is rich in complex carbohydrates, iron, and fiber and is a healthy unprocessed food choice to incorporate into a balanced diet.
-It is also renowned for it’s effect on fertility and is thought to increase or cause hyper ovulation, in turn increasing likelihood of twins.
+It is also renowned for it’s effect on fertility and is thought to increase or cause hyperovulation, in turn increasing likelihood of twins.
+There is actually an entire industry based around cassava root as a fertility supplement although peer reviewed scientific articles seem harder to come by.

 I was recently inspired to make this corn chowder recipe because we actually had milk in the house.
 Both my husband and I aren’t really milk consumers.
 We used to buy raw milk from a farmer here but even then we had a hard time getting through it all.
 Partially, because I’m sort of lactose intolerant.
 But I recently bought some to make ice cream from scratch with my friend’s children – and now am struggling to use up the rest of this ½ gallon of organic whole milk.
 Yesterday, I made cornbread using my healthy cornbread recipe.
 Today… chowder.
 I wish we had fresh corn but luckily our nearby country store had organic canned corn.
 And luckily we could still make it our own by added fresh red pepper, garden fresh celery and our thyme.